 “The King will reply, ‘Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me’”.

-The Allen Food Pantry is a non-profit ecumenical program which began in 1985 to provide emergency food assistance to those in need, such as persons who are waiting for food stamps, welfare checks or any number of family emergencies.
+The AMA Food Pantry is a non-profit ecumenical program which began in 1985 to provide emergency food assistance to those in need, such as persons who are waiting for food stamps, welfare checks or any number of family emergencies.

 The Food Pantry is sponsored by the Allen Ministerial Alliance and is supported by various churches, businesses, community service organizations and citizens in Allen and the surrounding communities.